waltligon/orangefs/doc/design/fs-semantics.md

 already exist in the name space, resulting in a cleaner client-side mechanism for updating the distribution information once it is filled in.
-Clients attempting to read/write a file with cached distribution information that isn't filled in will necessarily need to update their cache and potentially wait for this to finish.
+Clients attempting to read/write a file with cached distribution information that isn’t filled in will necessarily need to update their cache and potentially wait for this to finish.

 In the dirent last scheme clients first allocate datafiles, then the metafile (filling in the distribution information), then finally fill in the dirent.
 This scheme has the benefit of at all times providing a consistent, complete name space.
-It has the drawback of a lot of work on the client side for the losers to "undo" all the allocation that they performed before failing to obtain the dirent.
+It has the drawback of a lot of work on the client side for the losers to “undo” all the allocation that they performed before failing to obtain the dirent.

 The hash to metafile scheme relies on the use of the vesta-like hashing scheme for directly finding metafiles.
-This scheme is listed here just to keep it in mind; we don't expect to use the hashing scheme at this time.
+This scheme is listed here just to keep it in mind; we don’t expect to use the hashing scheme at this time.
 In this scheme the metafile is created first.
 Since all clients will hash to the same server, and a path name is associated with the metafile (in this scheme), the server would allow only one metafile to be created.
 After this the winner could allocate datafiles and finally create the dirent.
-It's not a bad scheme, but we're not doing the hashing right now because of costs in other operations.
+It’s not a bad scheme, but we’re not doing the hashing right now because of costs in other operations.

 In the last scheme server communication is used to coordinate creation